TeamMGE/GenomeBioinformaticsCourse/_episodes/11-COOI.md

+---
+title: "Block 1 - COOI: Recovering a microbial community"
+start: true
+teaching: 0
+exercises: 20
+questions:
+- What interesting microbes can we find around us?
+objectives:
+- Practice the usage of command line to handle and analyse sequence files
+- Perform a metagenome assembly, and interpret metagenomic data
+keypoints:
+- You can obtain genome sequences from environmental sequencing
+---

 # Sequencing

 To start the analysis, you first need to understand your data.
 The platform used to sequence these samples was of the PacBio Continuous Long Read (CLR) chemistry.